broadinstitute/gatk/scripts/variantstore/AOU_DELIVERABLES.md

 # Running the Genome Variant Store (GVS) Pipeline for AoU

 ## Setup
-- Create a Terra workspace with your @pmi-ops.org account with the `allofus-drc-wgs-dev` Terra Billing account in the `AOU_DRC_WGS_OPERATORS` Authorization domain.
-Share it with `dsp-variant-team@firecloud.org` so the rest of the team can see it (Reader) and with the individual users who will be running the workflows (Owner).
+- Create a Terra workspace
+  - using your @pmi-ops.org account
+  - with the `allofus-drc-wgs-dev` Terra Billing account
+  - in the `AOU_DRC_WGS_OPERATORS` Authorization Domain
+  - Share it with `dsp-variant-team@firecloud.org` so the rest of the team can see it (Reader) and with the individual users who will be running the workflows (Owner).
 - Populate the workspace with the following:
   - [Fetch WGS metadata for samples from list](http://app.terra.bio/#workspaces/allofus-drc-wgs-dev/GVS%20AoU%20WGS%20Charlie/notebooks/launch/Fetch%20WGS%20metadata%20for%20samples%20from%20list.ipynb) notebook
   - [GvsAssignIds](https://dockstore.org/my-workflows/github.com/broadinstitute/gatk/GvsAssignIds) workflow